DongYang26/CSC4851_6851_25springDemo/README.md

 ```
 cd CSC4851_6851_25springDemo
 ```
-* Try to run the python code named 'text.py'.
+* Try to run the python code named 'text.py' in your configured python environment.
 ```
 python text.py
 ```
-* we need to install it if required package is not in the environment.
+* we need to install it if required package is not in your configured python environment.
 (Important🌟🌟)
 ```
 conda install package_name_missed
 ```